 Trends and Latest Developments in Scientific Nomenclature

 Another development is the growing recognition of the importance of digitalization and data sharing in taxonomy.
-Online databases and repositories are making it easier for scientists to access and share taxonomic information, including scientific names, descriptions, and images.
+Still, online databases and repositories are making it easier for scientists to access and share taxonomic information, including scientific names, descriptions, and images.
 This increased accessibility promotes collaboration and accelerates the pace of taxonomic research.

 Tips and Expert Advice for Writing Scientific Names